WheatonCS/Lexos/test/test_suite/Statistics/Stats_Compare/README.md

 5. "Size" should equal the "Total Terms"

-6. To count Single-Occurance terms, set the "Output Size" to one of the other tests' distinct number of terms (the larger one) and count how many words have the frequency one
+6. To count Single-Occurrence terms, set the "Output Size" to one of the other tests' distinct number of terms (the larger one) and count how many words have the frequency one

 Test files: